 Beware of Idle Devices

-Worse still, it may be days, weeks or even longer before the user returns to work and realizes a cyber attack took place.
+Worse still, it may be days, weeks, or even longer before the user returns to work and realizes a cyber attack took place.

-For those reasons, employers should require employees to simply turn off their devices before leaving for vacation.
+For those reasons, employers should require employees to turn off their devices before leaving for vacation.
 When they return, employees should make sure their system has all the latest patches and security updates installed before accessing email or browsing the Internet.

-How Employers Can Build a Summertime Security Awareness Culture
+How Organizations Can Build Cyber-Secure Culture

 Getting Cyber Security Buy-in from Smaller Teams